kherge-archive/builder/README.md

     buildFromDirectory($path, $filter = null)

-Recursively adds the files and directories from the specified directory.
-If a `$filter` is given, all path names that do not match the regular expression will not be added to the archive.
+Recursively adds the contents of a directory (`$path`) to the archive.
+If the regular expression `$filter` is provided, it will be used to whitelist the paths that are found in the directory.
+If a path does not match the regular expression it will not be added to the archive.

 It is important to note that this particular method never calls the `Phar::buildFromDirectory()` method.
 An iterator that emulates the expected